jkimthu/growing-up/README.md

 ## SUPPLEMENTARY FIGURES

 S3.
 Characterization of generated nutrient signal with fluorescent indicator.
-	See script in Source_code folder entitled "calculateFluoresceinSignal.m"
+	See script in "Source_code" folder titled "calculateFluoresceinSignal.m"

 S7.
-Growth rate measurements performed on the same day are correlated.
+Noise in single-cell growth rate.
-	Positive correlations lead us to normalize by daily Gs!
+	See script in "calculations" folder titled "quantifyNoise.m"

 S9.
 Percent of timesteps with a nutrient shift